eSolutionsTech/kubesol/docs/cluster/Quickstart.md

 1. Create a Virtual Machine with Ubuntu Linux 24.04 and 8GB RAM, 4 CPU cores (it will have 150 GB disk but 50GB is enough).
 I have used the name `kubesol-dev4-c1` for the VM.

-2. Check you can ssh on it as root with ssh key.
+2. Check that you can ssh on it as root with the ssh key.
 DigitalOcean VMs will have both a public and a private IP.
-Note them down (run `ip a`)
+Note them down (run `ip a`).

 3. We need DNS for SSL certificates so, use the public IP from above and add 2 records to a domain.
 Something like this: